zainando/src/content/post/2018-08-13-santiago-day-3.md

-title = "Da Larrasoaña a Zariquiegui" draft = true tags = ["a piedi", "by foot", "santiago"] series = "Camino de Santiago" slug = "santiago-day-3"
+title = "Da Larrasoaña a Zariquiegui" draft = true tags = ["a piedi", "by foot", "santiago"] serie = "Camino de Santiago" slug = "santiago-day-3"
 +++